zgosalvez/github-actions-analyze-dart/README.md

-# GitHub Action — Analyze Flutter
+# GitHub Action — Analyze Dart

-This GitHub Action (written in JavaScript) allows you to leverage GitHub Actions to analyze your Flutter project's Dart code.
+This GitHub Action (written in JavaScript) allows you to leverage GitHub Actions to analyze your Dart project's Dart code, including Flutter.

 ## Usage
 ### Pre-requisites